 Conclusion: Over the course of our unofficial home study we tried more than 40 items and what we've discovered is that some store brands actually taste better than their name brand counterparts.
 I won't skimp on baking supplies like extracts and certain types of seasonings/spices.

 I do, however, purchase store brand items such as chips, pretzels, cereals and crackers.
-If you look on the back of the packaging of MOST store brand items you'll notice that they offer a 100% satisfaction money back guarantee.
-It's worth it to switch out a couple items each week and taste test them with your family.
-In the event that you aren't happy
+If you look on the back of the packaging of MOST store brand items you’ll notice that they offer a 100% satisfaction money back guarantee.
+It’s worth it to switch out a couple items each week and taste test them with your family.
+In the event that you aren’t happy with the switch, you can always get your money back.

 We would love to hear your experiences with swapping out foods with your family as well!